shaik1002/biggitlabbomb/doc/ci/jobs/ci_job_token.md

 Prerequisites:

-- You must have at least the Maintainer role for the current project.
+- You must have at least the Maintainer role in the current project.
 If the allowed project is internal or private, you must have at least the Guest role in that project.
 - You must not have more than 200 groups and projects added to the allowlist.